Get it right: how to list education on your CV

 Lie about qualifications you don’t have

 When a dream job is on the line, it can be tempting to big yourself up to improve your chances.
-However, education is a common one for candidates to lie about, which means employers will check this if something doesn’t seem right.
+Education is a common one for candidates to lie about, which means employers will check this if something doesn’t seem right.

 Why do you need to include education on your CV?